Manage PowerPoint Slide Masters in Python

 • Third level

-They also appear on the slides based on Slide Master.
-You can edit those placeholders on a Slide Master and the changes are applied automatically to the slides.
+These placeholders also appear on slides that are based on the Slide Master.
+You can edit these placeholders on the Slide Master, and the changes are applied automatically to the slides.

 todo:image_alt_text

-Let’s examine a more complicated example for placeholders with Aspose.Slides.
-Consider a slide with placeholders templated from the Slide Master:
+Let’s examine a more complex example of placeholders in Aspose.Slides.
+Consider a slide with placeholders inherited from the Slide Master:

 todo:image_alt_text

-We want to change the Title and Subtitle formatting on the Slide Master this way:
+We want to update the Title and Subtitle formatting on the Slide Master as follows:

 todo:image_alt_text

-# Gets the reference to the master's title placeholder
+# Get a reference to the master slide's title placeholder.

-The title style and formatting will change for all slides based on the slide master:
+The title style and formatting will change on all slides that are based on the Slide Master:

 todo:image_alt_text

-When you change a master slide’s background color, all the normal slides in the presentation will get the new color.
-This Python code demonstrates the operation:
+When you change a Slide Master’s background color, all regular slides in the presentation inherit the new color.
+The following Python code demonstrates this:

-Aspose.Slides allows you to add several Slide Masters and Slide Layouts to any given presentation.
-This allows you to set up styles, layouts, and formatting options for presentation slides in many ways.
+Aspose.Slides allows you to add multiple Slide Masters and Slide Layouts to any presentation.
+This enables you to configure styles, layouts, and formatting options for slides in many different ways.

 todo:image_alt_text